Violin Sonata No. 9 (Beethoven): Reception

 After its successful premiere in 1803, the work was published in 1805 as Beethoven's Op.
 47, with its re-dedication to Rudolphe Kreutzer, which gave the composition its nickname.
 Kreutzer never performed the work, considering it "outrageously unintelligible".
 He did not particularly care for any of Beethoven's music, and they only ever met once, briefly.

 Referring to Beethoven's composition, Leo Tolstoy's novella The Kreutzer Sonata was first published in 1889.
 In it, the protagonist refers to the piece as "passionate to the point of obscenity".
 The novella was adapted in various stage and film productions, contributing to Beethoven's composition becoming known to the general public.
+Leoš Janáček's 1923 String Quartet No. 1, subtitled Kreutzer Sonata, was, in turn, inspired by Tolstoy's novella.

 Rita Dove's 2009 Sonata Mulattica reimagined the life of Bridgetower, the sonata's original dedicatee, in poetry, thus writing about the sonata that connected the composer and the violinist who first performed it.